 Archie must also be insured for public liability under the terms of his exemption.
 Failure to keep up with this could lead to him being euthanised.
-This costs £25 a year, and just two insurance companies in the country offer it.
-It is impossible for illegal types to get health insurance – no UK pet insurance company will insure them – leading to hefty bills if your pitbull type becomes sick.
+It's also impossible for illegal types to get health insurance – no UK pet insurance company will insure them – leading to hefty bills if your dog becomes sick.

 [Above: Archie's favourite thing to do is enjoy a Kong while snuggling up on the sofa.
 It's a dog's life!]

 All this for dogs who are the only canines ever to have passed a state behavioural assessment.
 No other dogs who are right now enjoying an off-lead run though woodlands or playing a retrieving game in a field, have had to pass such a test, and they live life without these restrictions.

 Time for change